 Best Conventional Reels for Striped Bass 2024: Levelwind and Star Drag Options

-Quick verdict: The Penn Squall Levelwind is the best value conventional reel for striper boat fishing.
+The Penn Squall Levelwind is the best value conventional reel for striper boat fishing.
 The Daiwa Sealine is more refined.
 For surf casting, the Penn Spinfisher VI (conventional) or the Daiwa Saltist Levelwind are the proven CT shoreline tools.

 Conventional (baitcasting/revolving spool) reels have different strengths than spinning reels for striper fishing — better line capacity, better handling of heavy braid, and superior leverage for fighting large fish deep.
 Many CT boat anglers use conventional reels for chunking, jigging, and live-lining.
 Here's what works.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Penn Squall Levelwind 30LD